ComposableAnalytics/Composapy/docs/composapy-dev.md

 ### Update local .env files

-In the Composapy directory, update or create the file `.test.env` with your local settings.
+In the Composapy directory, update or create the file `.test.env` (in the same directory as `pyproject.toml`) with your local settings.
+Include the following in your file:
-There may be more than three values in this file, but only the following need to be updated.

-- `TEST_API_KEY` can be from any composable web user, such as unittest or unittestadmin.
+1. `TEST_API_KEY` : After logging into your development `unittestadmin` on your development instance of Composable, you can generate an api key for the account by going to the unittestadmin [profile](http://localhost/CompApp/UserView.aspx#/?userName=unittestadmin) page and using the `Generate API Token` button to get a new api token.

-- `tf.exe` can be found by hitting windows key, searching for "Developer Command Prompt for VS 20XX" and running the command `where tf.exe` (note: when copy-pasting, back-slashes need to be changed to forward-slashes).
+2. `tf.exe` can be found by hitting windows key, searching for "Developer Command Prompt for VS 20XX" and running the command `where tf.exe` (note: when copy-pasting, back-slashes need to be changed to forward-slashes).